 Salads are a good start to any meal, especially if you are serving a main course that is heavier in texture and flavor, such as a stew, beef or even pasta.
 Beets can be messy to roast yourself though the flavor is more rich and nutty than pickled or ready made.
 However, to avoid staining…

 Donna Hay’s recipe for slow cooked lamb contains just a few ingredients and could not be easier.
-I began making lamb just a few years ago because it has never been one of my favorite meats.
-It also seemed heavy and rather gamey.
-But slow roasting the meat allows all the garlic and rosemary to work magic, plus the acidity of…
+I began making lamb just a few years ago because it never one of my favorite meats….but oh how that has changed!
+Slow roasting lamb allows all the garlic and rosemary to work magic, plus the acidity of…

 Green beans are my go to vegetable- easy to cook, work with a large variety of main courses, most people enjoy them- and you can add lots of different ingredients for more interesting flavors, textures and color.
 I prefer the thinner green beans, often called haricot vert.
 This is a basic recipe to start but…

 A complement to so many dishes, I continually use this recipe for both meat and fish dishes.
-It is super simple to make and adds a kick of flavor with the cream smoothness of yoghurt to any dish.
+It is super simple to make and adds a kick of flavor to any dish.
 You can adjust the amount of fresh horseradish to your liking, and of course you can always buy store bought sauce to make…

 For this recipe you need an ice cream maker, and must follow the directions for how to use the machine.
 I love making ice cream.
 There is something so satisfying in slowly cooking milk, vanilla and eggs over low heat and then turning it into a smooth, creamy, luscious cold dessert.
 A friend of mine…

 The day before

 Five hours before